 2) Broadhurst’s The Crib 23 m2 (250 ft2)

-I don’t know whether it is the locations, the garage type door or the high ceilings, but I just love this design concept by Broadhurst Architects.
+This design concept is by Broadhurst Architects.
 It is obviously designed as a type of weekend shack and in that sense feels decadent.
 But one could do worse than live in something like this.

 Read more at The Crib